-ReactiveUI is a composable, cross-platform model-view-viewmodel framework for all .NET platforms that is inspired by functional reactive programming which is a paradigm that allows you to express the idea around a feature in one readable place, abstract mutable state away from your user interfaces and improve the testability of your application.
+ReactiveUI is a composable, cross-platform model-view-viewmodel framework for all .NET platforms, that is inspired by functional reactive programming.
+Reactive programming is a paradigm that allows you to express the idea around a feature in one readable place, abstract mutable state away from your user interfaces and improve the testability of your application.

 It is the father of the extremely popular ReactiveCocoa framework.
 Internally the maintainers debate whether ReactiveUI is or is not a framework, as at its core the project is essentially a bunch of extension methods for the Reactive Extensions.
 The project was started nine years ago by Paul Betts and is now old enough to attend grade school but unlike a teenager it is extremely stable and has matured over the years into a solid and fine choice for building your next application.
-Slack uses us, as does GitHub, Amazon , Elastic & Microsoft.
+The framework is used by Slack, GitHub, Amazon, Elastic and Microsoft.

 We believe that code is communication between people, that also happens to run on a computer.
 If you optimise for humans, then over a long time your project will end up better.
 Software should be understandable by other people; that is super important.
 We believe that only the power of the Reactive Extensions allows you to express the idea around a feature in one readable place.